mailgun/documentation/source/api-email-validation.rst

                    (Maximum: 8000 characters)
  syntax_only       Perform only syntax checks or DNS and ESP specific
-                   validation as well. (true by default) api_key           If you can not use HTTP Basic Authentication (preferred), you can pass your public api_key in as a parameter.
+                   validation as well. (true by default) api_key           If you cannot use HTTP Basic Authentication (preferred), you can pass your public api_key in as a parameter.
  ================= ========================================================